hrvthzslt/personal-site/content/posts/flask-project-structure-example-shoot-from-the-hip.md

 - `letters` - Package for handling letters.
 Contains a blueprint, controller, repository and service modules.
 - `numbers` - Package for handling numbers.
 Contains a blueprint, controller, repository and service modules.
 - `welcome` - Package for handling the welcome page.
 Contains a blueprint and controller and it has a template for the index page.
-- `infrastructure` - Package for handling infrastructure related things.
+- `common` - Package for handling project wide needs for example infrastructure related things.
 Contains a cache module.

 ## Building blocks